 Free Download * 100% Clean & Safe

-As mentioned above, you can try to recover deleted files from phone internal memory in a variety of ways.
+Actually, you can try to recover deleted files from phone internal memory in a variety of ways.
 Even on the Google Play Store, you’ll find a variety of Android data recovery programs that promise to recover deleted folders from Android internal storage.
 However, many of these tools require users to root their Android devices in advance.
 Don’t worry!
 In this section, we’d like to introduce a simple and useful tool, which can help you recover deleted files from Android phone internal memory without backup or root.

 DroidKit is an all-in-one Android solution that lets you recover deleted data from Android internal storage without backup.
 Its Quick Recovery feature makes it simple to locate and recover deleted photos, videos, apps, and other data from your Android internal storage without rooting your Android phone.
-Besides, DroidKit can extract data from crashed Android system, recover deleted or formatted files from SD card and preview and extract data from Google account.
+Besides, DroidKit can extract data from crashed Android systemrecover deleted or formatted files from SD card and preview and extract data from Google account.
 All you need to do is to free install DroidKit on your computer, connect your Android phone or tablet to the computer and take the following instructions to recover Android internal storage on your own.

 Free Download* 100% Clean & Safe

 Download and install DroidKit and tap on the Quick Recovery button.
+At the same time, please connect your phone to computer with USB.

 Choose Quick Recovery from Device